hmartiro/zircon/docs/components/overview.rst

 :ref:`Injector <injector>`
   An Injector listens for data from a Reporter, feeds it through a row of Transformers, and inserts the result into a Datastore.

+:ref:`Server <server>`
+  Zircon's backend server provides a Socket.IO interface to query information from a Datastore.
+It allows real-time bidirectional event-based communication between a client application that receives data and the Datastore.
+Works for web or native applications, on any platform.
+Allows powerful querying of every recorded data point, by default for the past week.

+:ref:`Client <client>`
+  A client is anyone who wants to access the data coming from Transceivers.
+It is the end goal of Zircon to provide a fast, robust, and easy way for clients to monitor the signals they are interested in.
+Clients can be web apps, mobile apps, native apps, or hardware systems.
+Zircon's default client is a web dashboard that allows real-time visualization of arbitrary signals.
+It is a Django application with a JavaScript interface to the Socket.IO connection.